Do Deer Eat Hedge Apples?

 The hedge apple, also known as Osage orange or Maclura pomifera, is the large, round, lumpy fruit of the Osage-orange tree.
 It is a bright green color and has a hard, bumpy surface.
 The fruit is inedible to humans, but it is sometimes eaten by livestock.

-Read More Do Deer Eat Olive Trees?
+Read More Do Deer Eat Sunflowers?

 Hedge apples are often used as natural pest repellents, and they can also be used to make dyes and inks.